Restoring Dave Cockrum's Legion of Super-Heroes

 And one must also acknowledge the sense of design for the entire 30th century "world" of the Legion that Cockrum provided us as a backdrop.
 Cockrum transformed this future into a far more science-fiction-esque place to live.
 More believable than had existed previously.
 So many gorgeous buildings (Metropolis in the background, Olympus Mons at the wedding, etc.), internal archetecture for Legion Headquarters, quarters, gardens, plants, chairs, benches, gadgets (Medical Lab, Visi-Tape Library, Tyr's gun-hand, Orion's mini-flyer, the Legion arsenal, headsets, screens, scanners and monitors, etc.), other craft (like the "invaders'" ocean-faring ship and the "devourer" that "ended" Wildfire, cruiser tugs/loaders, Legion mini-cruiser, etc.), exotic creatures (mostly ones that fly in this series) and anything else that can populate the Legion's time period.

 Now, all of this is to say nothing of his redesign of the Legion Cruiser.
-Not only was his the most beautiful cruiser of all time, but the sheer size of the cruiser was made massive - practically Enterprise-D level.
+Not only was his the most beautiful cruiser of all time, but the sheer size of the cruiser was made massive - close to Enterprise level.
 People were ant-sized in comparison to the cruisers.
-And while they scaled it down and changed its myriad shapes in following years, the Cockrum cruiser was quite beautiful.
+And while they scaled it down and changed its myriad shapes in following years, the Cockrum cruiser was quite beautiful (see below).
 The upcoming double-page splash scene gives credence to his claim as the most influential of all Legion artists.

 Dave's work was gobbled up by readers.
 The popularity of the Legion of Super-Heroes grew so much so that - by the time he had turned in a scant 6 stories, the group had been promoted to sharing the masthead of Superboy's own title.
 Something that was unprecedented in its 24-year history.
 The book's title would shift to become "Superboy and the Legion of Super-Heroes" with issue Eventually, they would take over the numbering of that title when Superboy left the Legion within a few years and Superboy would leave the title another 3 years after that, becoming "The Legion of Super-Heroes" with issue #259 in 1982.